 In general, an officer has the authority to request the applicant to provide a court disposition for any criminal offense committed in the United States or abroad to properly determine whether the applicant meets the GMC requirement.
-The officer determines on a case by case basis whether the court disposition must be certified by the appropriate judicial authority.
-USCIS requires applicants to provide court dispositions for any offense committed during the statutory period.
+USCIS requires applicants to provide court dispositions certified by the pertinent jurisdiction for any offense committed during the statutory period.
 In addition, USCIS may request any additional evidence that may affect a determination regarding the applicant’s GMC.
 The burden is on the applicant to show that an offense does not prevent him or her from establishing GMC.
-See 8 CFR 316.10(a)(1).

 In cases where a court disposition or police record is not available, the applicant must provide original or certified confirmation that the record is not available from the applicable law enforcement agency or court.

 In cases where the initial naturalization examination has already been conducted, the officer should adjudicate the naturalization application on the merits where the applicant fails to respond to a request for additional evidence.
 See Part B, Naturalization Examination, Chapter 4, Results of the Naturalization Examination, for guidance on decisions on the application, to include cases where the applicant fails to respond.
 The officer should not deny the application for lack of prosecution after the initial naturalization examination.
 See INA 335(e).
 See 8 CFR 335.7.

 |Chapter 2||Top of Page||Chapter 4|